Financial-Times/origami-react/README.md

 }
 ```

-5. For the Webpack config, you can copy all of the file above or simply use the `resolve` property on `module.exports` AND add `BowerResolvePlugin`.
+5. For the Webpack config, you can copy all of webpack.config.js here or simply copy over the `resolve` property on `module.exports` AND add `BowerResolvePlugin`.
-Install it as a dependency `npm i bower-resolve-webpack-plugin` and require it at the top of your Webpack config file: `const BowerResolvePlugin = require('bower-resolve-webpack-plugin');`
+Install it as a dependency `npm i bower-resolve-webpack-plugin` and require it at the top of your Webpack config file: `const BowerResolvePlugin = require('bower-resolve-webpack-plugin')`

-6. To add the Origami styles, create a file like `client/styles.scss`, import the o-files you need and set is-silent to false.
+6. To add the Origami styles, create a file like `client/styles.scss`, import the Origami components you need and set is-silent to false.
 For example:
 ```
 $o-buttons-is-silent: false;
 $o-colors-is-silent: false;